rahulvanukuri/rahulvanukuri.github.io/_pages/about.md

 <p>I am a Ph.D. student in the Computer Science department at the University of Texas at Arlington, where <a href="https://crystal.uta.edu/~mislam/">Dr. Mohammad Atiqul Islam</a> serves as my doctoral advisor.
 My research focuses on high-performance computing, cybersecurity, machine learning, resource autoscaling, and microservices.</p>

-<p>Before starting my Ph.D., I accumulated over 12 years of professional experience in roles such as Chief Information Security Officer (CISO) at <a href="https://www.bracbank.com/en/">BRAC Bank PLC</a> and IT auditor and security expert for several Bangladesh Government projects (<a href="https://www.cirt.gov.bd/">BGD e-GOV CIRT</a>) funded by the <a href="https://www.worldbank.org/">World Bank</a>.
+<p>Before starting my Ph.D., I accumulated over 12 years of professional experience in Bangladesh in roles such as Chief Information Security Officer (CISO) at <a href="https://www.bracbank.com/en/">BRAC Bank PLC</a> and IT auditor and security expert for several Bangladesh Government projects (<a href="https://www.cirt.gov.bd/">BGD e-GOV CIRT</a>) funded by the <a href="https://www.worldbank.org/">World Bank</a>.
 Additionally, I gained significant expertise in cybersecurity, risk management, and IT auditing through my work with <a href="https://www.ibm.com/us-en/">IBM Bangladesh</a> and <a href="https://kpmg.com/bd/en/home.html/">KPMG Bangladesh</a>, one of the Big Four accounting firms.</p>

 <p>In 2011, I earned my B.Sc. in Computer Science and Engineering (CSE) from <a href="https://www.buet.ac.bd/web/#/">Bangladesh University of Engineering and Technology (BUET)</a>.
 Later, I pursued a Master’s in Information Systems Security from <a href="https://bup.edu.bd/">Bangladesh University of Professionals (BUP)</a> in 2018, where I graduated with a perfect CGPA and received the Presidential gold medal.
 Additionally, I completed an MBA from the <a href="https:/www.du.ac.bd/">University of Dhaka (DU)</a>.
 I began my Ph.D. journey in the Fall of 2023.</p>